adaptive-scale/logchain/Readme.md

 # Logchain

-Logchain is a grpc adapter for clickhouse for persisting logs and metrics.
+Logchain is a grpc adapter for clickhouse for persisting logs.

+##### Use cases

+- When applications are deployment on-premise or on customer side.
+Logchain provides visibility into Errors for support without additional infrastructure
+- For small/medium applications that do not need huge logging infrastructure but still need visibility.

 #### Start Clickhouse server
 ```